 - Stomach cramps happen regularly and sometimes lead to vomiting.

 How do you know that these symptoms mean you have Diabetes?

 Many people with Diabetes don’t realise that they have it.
 The signs can be so subtle that people carry on with life without realising what is actually happening to their bodies.
 Estimates from various sources put the number of oblivious Diabetics out there around 25% of the number of informed Diabetics.

 Experiencing some symptoms of Diabetes may not necessarily mean you have this condition.
 Only your doctor, nurse or clinician is able to diagnose you as Diabetic, and that won’t happen overnight either.
 Click here to learn more about what to expect from the process of getting tested for and being diagnosed with Diabetes.

-If you get diagnosed as Diabetic, or you’ve recently been diagnosed, click here to view our dedicated support journey for your first year of living with Diabetes.
+If you are diagnosed as Diabetic click here to view our dedicated support journey for your first year of living with Diabetes.

 Diabetes.org.uk.
 2020.
 Diabetes UK – Know Diabetes.
 Fight Diabetes. [online] Available at: <https://www.Diabetes.org.uk/> [Accessed 17 August 2020].

 IDF.
 2020. [online] Available at: <http://idf.com/> [Accessed 17 August 2020].